FreeFellow vs Kaplan Schweser CFA Level I: Honest 2026 Comparison

 Cost

 FreeFellow Fellow is $149 per year per track.
 Schweser Premium is $899.
-That is roughly one-sixth the price for the Fellow tier.
+Roughly one-sixth the price for the Fellow tier.
 The free tier is $0.

 Adaptive practice and analytics

 FreeFellow's quiz engine targets your weakest topics automatically based on prior performance.
 The analytics dashboard shows accuracy by topic, by Learning Outcome Statement, and by difficulty band.
-Schweser's QBank has performance tracking but it is less granular and not adaptive.
+Schweser's QBank tracks performance too, but it's less granular and not adaptive.

 Mobile-first design